Janrupf/stable-diffusion-webui-nix/README.md

 #### Where is my ComfyUI data?

-Data is by default stored in `$HOME/.local/share/comfy-ui`, this can be ovewritten by using `--data-dir /another/path` argument or setting the `NIX_COMFYUI_BASE_PATH` environment variable.
-The argument takes precedence over the environment variable.
+Data is by default stored in `$HOME/.local/share/comfy-ui`, this can be ovewritten by using `--base-directory /another/path` argument.

 #### This takes ages to compile...